zijing2/Ad-Hoc-Java/README.md

    variable.
-2. If you are annoying compiling and are interested in using interpretive language to solve the problem, it's welcome to download my javascript engine version of ESQL in https://github.com/zijing2/Ad-Hoc.
+2. If you are annoying compiling and are interested in using interpretive language to solve the problem, it's welcome to download my javascript engine version of ESQL in https://github.com/zijing2/Ad-Hoc( using Zijing_branch as trunk, trunk is broken).
    But as Professor.
 Kim say, this is not what database do.
    Database always produce a plan, meaning a .java program, first, and then evaluate.